spatie/laravel-data/docs/as-a-data-transfer-object/request-to-data-object.md

 ## Authorizing a request

-Just like with Laravel requests it is possible to authorize an action for certain people only:
+Just like with Laravel requests, it is possible to authorize an action for certain people only:

 ```php
 class SongData extends Data